On this page:

 While it is the policy of the WSGA to mail all materials to the attention of the Handicap Chairperson at the mailing address of the club, we would appreciate you supplying us with your home mailing address on the form below.
 Also, if your Handicap Chairperson changes, please fill out the form below.

-Download the 2016 Handicap Chair Preseason Packet (PDF, 2M - large file!)
+Download the 2017 Handicap System Resource Guide (PDF, 6M - large file!)

 COURSE RATING INFORMATION